SC Crash That Left Another Injured

 Misleading Online Content and Public Confusion

-Even platforms like Facebook Marketplace and alerts like AMBER Alerts can sometimes drown critical traffic updates, making it harder for people to follow credible local accident reports.
+Even platforms like Facebook Marketplace and alerts such as AMBER Alerts can overshadow important traffic updates.
+Therefore, people must rely on trusted sources for accurate accident reports.

 Final Thoughts